James Te Huna

-James Te Huna (born 29 September 1981) is best known for competing in the Ultimate Fighting Championship who has been called a pioneer of New Zealand mixed martial artists.
+James Te Huna (born 29 September 1981) is a New Zealand retired professional mixed martial artist, best known for competing in the Ultimate Fighting Championship.
 He was the first Australian-based fighter to win a UFC fight on Australian soil, and the first person to headline a UFC fight in New Zealand.
-He was born in Darfield, Canterbury, New Zealand, and is of Maori descent.

-James has morphed into a highly respected Rugby League Contact Wrestling Coach who has already worked alongside several NRL clubs.
-James also founded New Wave Engage that provides Support Programs to vulnerable teens in Out-Of-Home Care (foster teenagers).
+Te Huna is now a Rugby League contact wrestling coach who has already worked alongside several NRL clubs.
+He also founded New Wave Engage that provides Support Programs to vulnerable teens in Out-Of-Home Care (foster teenagers).

 Mixed martial arts career

 Early career and background

 Te Huna racked up victories on the local circuit, in Australia, as well as suffering a submission loss (via shoulder dislocation) to Bellator season one middleweight champion Hector Lombard.

-Te Huna defeated veteran journeyman Antony Rea whilst competing for the Cage Fighting Championship promotion.
+Te Huna defeated veteran journeyman Antony Rea while competing for the Cage Fighting Championship promotion.
 He became the Cage Fighting Championship Light Heavyweight World Champion at CFC 10 by defeating Anthony Perosh by first-round KO.
 Te Huna was later sanctioned by the promotion for illegally stomping on Perosh after the referee had stopped the bout.
 Cage Fighting Championship promoter Luke Pezzutti issued the following statement concerning Te Huna's behaviour, "To Anthony Perosh and the supporters/ Fans of Cage Fighting Championship, we apologize and do not condone nor tolerate the un-sportsman like actions of James Te-Huna at the CFC 10 August 21 event where the referee Ivan Walton stepped in to stop the fight between James and Anthony, and as a result of his actions that evening he has been fined 20% of his fight purse and has offered to write a letter of apology to Anthony Perosh, CFC officials and the supporters of CFC.
 CFC officials will amend rules, regulations to further prevent this type of behavior from our athletes."
 A formal letter of apology was duly issued on Te Huna's behalf.

 Te Huna escaped serious injuries after a twenty-foot shop glass panel fell on top of him while walking to training alongside a Sydney mall.